Peter Caddick-Adams: Authorship

 His 2011 work, Monty and Rommel: Parallel Lives about Field Marshals Bernard Montgomery and Erwin Rommel was praised by historian Michael Korda in The Daily Beast for ‘its readability and very rare fair-mindedness’.
 Andro Linklater writing in The Spectator assessed it a "discursive and highly rewarding book".
 In 2012 Caddick-Adams published Monte Cassino: Ten Armies in Hell, which was assessed by The Washington Post as ‘an excellent account of one of the bloodiest and most violent battles in human history’.
 Alexander Rose, writing in The Wall Street Journal called it ‘exceptional’.
 It has since been translated into Polish, Italian and Spanish.
 It was shortlisted as British Army Military Book of the Year for 2012.

-In reviewing Snow and Steel, Caddick-Adams's 2014 work on the Battle of The Bulge, Chris Bellamy of the University of Greenwich observed that ‘Caddick-Adams is probably the best military historian of his generation, combining a sweeping command of politics and strategy with authoritative detail worthy of Ian Fleming’.
+Caddick-Adams wrote a trilogy of books about the Western Front.
+The books were published out of order chronologically with the first book about the Battle of the Bulge, the second about D-Day, and the last concerning the final 100 days of the war.
+In reviewing Snow and Steel, on the Battle of The Bulge, Chris Bellamy of the University of Greenwich observed that ‘Caddick-Adams is probably the best military historian of his generation, combining a sweeping command of politics and strategy with authoritative detail worthy of Ian Fleming’.
 Sir Max Hastings in The Sunday Times wrote that ‘Caddick-Adams knows more about the Bulge than any other historian I have read...I admire his originality.
 Snow and Steel offers an authoritative narrative of the drama.’
 In National Geographic magazine, Caddick-Adams explained why he felt Hitler was influenced by the 19th century opera composer Richard Wagner for his 1944 attack.
 "In Wagner's operas, a huge amount of the action takes place in woods and forests.
 This taps into old Nordic mythology – that woods are a place of testing for human beings.
 So it was no accident that the attack against the Americans was launched from large forests, in heavy fog."

 In 2019, Sand & Steel was released for the 75th anniversary of the Normandy landings, about which Trevor Royle in The Herald wrote that it ‘is destined to become a standard work on this iconic battle, and it well deserves that accolade’.
 Jerry D. Lenaburg, writing in the New York Journal of Books noted the work questioned "many of the long-held myths of D-Day.
 This critique is long overdue and actually adds value to the overall narrative as these myths are either corrected or validated."
-It was shortlisted for British Army Military Book of the Year 2020, The Templer Medal of the Society for Army Historical Research, and the RUSI Duke of Wellington Medal for Military History, 2020.
+It was shortlisted for British Army Military Book of the Year 2020, the Templer Medal of the Society for Army Historical Research, and the RUSI Duke of Wellington Medal for Military History, 2020.

+In 2022, he published Fire & Steel: The End of World War Two in the West, covering the final 100 days of the Second World War on the Western Front.